dragonwolfsp/dotfiles/AppData/Roaming/nvda/addons/MathCAT/doc/fr/readme.md

 * Plus d'améliorations chimique
 * Correction pour Nemeth :

-	* Ajout de règles "omission"
+	* Added "omission" rules
-	* Ajout quelques règles pour les indicateurs de langue anglaise
+	* Added some rules for English Language Indicators
-	* Ajout de plus de cas où l'indicateur polyvalent est nécessaire
+	* Added more cases where the Mulitpurpose indicator is needed
-	* Correctifs liés à Nemeth et à la ponctuation
+	* Fixes related to Nemeth and punctuation

 ### Version 0.2
 * Beaucoup de correctifs de bogues